- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 Research in animals has shown negative effects to the fetus when the mother takes this drug.
 However, animal studies don’t always predict the way humans would respond.

 Talk to your doctor if you’re pregnant or planning to become pregnant.
 This drug should only be used if the potential benefit justifies the potential risk to the fetus.
 Call your doctor right away if you become pregnant while taking this drug.

 There’s a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to antidepressants during pregnancy.
 To take part in the National Pregnancy Registry for Antidepressants, call 844-405- 6185 or visit their website.

-If you’re over the age of 65 years, you may be at higher risk of developing side effects while taking this drug.
+If you’re over the age of 65 years, you may be at higher risk for developing side effects while taking this drug.
 This includes hyponatremia (low salt levels in your blood).